Info for travelers on Covid-19 in Vietnam: Entry requirements & Restrictions

 Vietnam Travel highest priority is our duty of care to your health, safety and well-being.
 The uncertainty surrounding Covid-19 makes it a confusing time to travel.
 As the situation evolves, we are closely monitoring official guidance from the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC), and working with Vietnam authorities on a country-by-country basis to ensure what we are doing is correct, comprehensive and effective.

 We will support you to do whatever you feel is best for you and your loved ones.
-Below are a few useful fact you need to know before going to Vietnam during and post-Covid 19:
+Below are a few useful fact you need to know before you go to Vietnam during and post-Covid 19:

 Table of Contents